-Take the lead in implementing the workplan of their respective Subcommittees, including designing a sequence of conversations and developing draft recommendations
+Lead implementation of the workplan of their respective Subcommittees in order to develop draft recommendations for consideration by the full Council.

 Coordinate regularly with other co-chairs and the Steering Committee, and report back to the Council on issues and progress on a regular basis

-Be supported by agency staff, technical consultants, and facilitators

-Direct their technical requests and needs through agency staff.
-Only the contracting agency can direct technical consultants (with the exception of the facilitators who are jointly directed by the Steering Committee).
+Direct requests for support through agency staff.
+Only the contracting agency can direct technical consultants.

-Ensure all Subcommittee members have be trained on open meeting laws and their implications for the work of the Subcommittees.
+Ensure all Subcommittee members have been trained on open meeting laws and their implications for the work of the Subcommittees.
+Agency staff developed an onboarding guide to support this component.

 Subcommittee membership

 Subcommittees should aim for a limited number of core members (approximately 8 to 12) ready and willing to do the work.
 However, please note that the Cross-Sector Mitigation Subcommittee and Just Transitions may need more members given the range of economic sectors involved and diversity of Vermonters we are trying to reach, respectively.
-Agency staff and technical consultants, if available, will support each Subcommittee.
-The Subcommittees will include non-Council members.
-Time commitment is intensive and could include as much as a meeting per week (4 to 6 hours per week of time commitment during the initial months).
+Agency staff and technical consultants may be available to provide limited administrative support to Subcommittees.
+The Subcommittees may include non-Council members.

 Subcommittee membership should consider the following: